latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - Repeats links in TOC lines several times, e.g., _"LINK LINK LINK LINK 1 Introduction"_  (bug in Acrobat?)
  - A similar problem in other places, e.g., reference to bib entries
- - The display of verbatim code is read without the parentheses and curly brackets

 #### Summary